Website planned maintenance

 A summary of our progress is available in our quarterly update reports.

-Sutton has always been committed to protecting and improving the environment for future generations.
+We are committed to protecting and improving the environment for future generations.

 Declaring an emergency means we recognise we need to accelerate our plans.
 It is too late to stop climate change.
 It’s not too late to reduce the impact it will have.